Castra: Modifications in practice

-This ideal was always modified to suit the terrain and the circumstances.
+The ideal plan was typically modified to suit the terrain and the circumstances.
 Each camp discovered by archaeology has its own specific layout and architectural features, which makes sense from a military point of view.
 If, for example, the camp was built on an outcrop, it followed the lines of the outcrop.
 The terrain for which it was best suited and for which it was probably designed in distant prehistoric times was the rolling plain.

 The camp was best placed on the summit and along the side of a low hill, with spring water running in rivulets through the camp (aquatio) and pastureland to provide grazing (pabulatio) for the animals.
 In case of attack, arrows, javelins and sling missiles could be fired down at an enemy tiring himself to come up.
-For defence troops could be formed in an acies, or "battle-line", outside the gates, where they could be easily resupplied and replenished, as well as being supported by archery from the palisade.
+For defence, troops could be formed in an acies, or "battle-line", outside the gates where they could be easily resupplied and replenished as well as being supported by archery from the palisade.

 The streets, gates and buildings present depended on the requirements and resources of the camp.
 The gates might vary from two to six and not be centred on the sides.
 Not all the streets and buildings might be present.

-Quadrangular camps in later times

-Many settlements in Europe originated as Roman military camps and still show traces of their original pattern (e.g. Castres in France, Barcelona in Spain).
-The pattern was also used by Spanish colonizers in America following strict rules by the Spanish monarchy for founding new cities in the New World.

-Many of the towns of England still retain forms of the word castra in their names, usually as the suffixes "-caster", "-cester" or "-chester" – Lancaster, Tadcaster, Worcester, Gloucester, Mancetter, Uttoxeter, Colchester, Chester, Manchester and Ribchester for example.
-Castle has the same derivation, from the diminutive castellum or "little fort", but does not usually indicate a former Roman camp.
-Whitley Castle however is an exception, referring to the Roman fort of Epiacum in Northumberland.
-It is now provided with a car park and café and open to the public under its Roman name of Epiacum.